MrBlinky/Arduboy/board-support/readme.md

 ## Installation Instructions

-To install the Arduboy variants package, start Arduino and open the Preferences window (File > Preferences) then copy and paste the following URL into the 'Additional Boards Manager URLs' input field:
+To install the Arduboy variants package, start Arduino and open the Preferences window (**File > Preferences**) then copy and paste the following URL into the **Additional Boards Manager URLs** input field:

 https://raw.githubusercontent.com/MrBlinky/Arduboy/master/board-support/package_arduboy_variants_index.json

 Note if you already have board URLs in the field, add a ',' (comma) at the end and then paste the above URL.

+Now open de boards manager by going to **tools > boards > board manager** and type Arduboy in the search bar.
+Select **Arduboy and D.I.Y variants** and click install.

 ### Pro Micro